Dental Care

 How often do my pet’s teeth need to be cleaned?

 Just like us, proper oral care in our pets depends on periodic professional cleanings paired with a daily oral health care routine.
 Every pet is different, with some pets requiring a professional cleaning every 6 months while others can make it a few years.
-Part of your pet’s annual exam, our veterinary will examine your pet’s teeth grading them 1 through 4 based on the amount of tartar seen.
-As a general rule, small breed dogs need more frequent cleanings than larger dogs and cats.
+As part of your pet’s annual exam, our veterinarian will examine your pet’s teeth grading them 1 through 4 based on the amount of tartar seen.
+As a general rule, small-breed dogs need more frequent cleanings than larger dogs and cats.
 If you are just starting a dental health plan, begin with a professional cleaning and then follow up with daily at-home care to keep the mouth clean.
 The more you can do at home, the longer you can go between professional cleanings.

 I have heard of anesthesia-free dental cleanings – is that an option for my pet?